 Brady averaged 2.38 seconds from snap to pass, registering a 6.8-yard average depth of target as he went.
 In all, 62.3% of his passing yards came after the catch, which still stands as the highest rate he has ever recorded in a championship game.

 The New England quarterback may have gone 0-for-3 on passes thrown 20 or more yards downfield, but he also didn’t record a single turnover-worthy play on the day.
-His lone big-time throw came on a 21-yard strike to Deion Branch to set the Patriots up at the Eagles’ 2-yard line and the immediately following touchdown pass to edge-turned-tight end Mike Vrabel.
+His lone big-time throw came on a 21-yard strike to Deion Branch, setting up the subsequent touchdown pass to edge-turned-tight end Mike Vrabel.

 Branch earned Super Bowl MVP honors for his 11-catch, 133-yard performance.
 Five of his 12 total targets went for 15 or more receiving yards, while six of his 11 receptions moved the chains.
 He teamed up with Tom Brady to produce a 112.8 passer rating when targeted and left the game with an 85.6 PFF receiving grade, the highest grade ever earned by a Patriots receiver in a Super Bowl.